 In 1638, Lucy Downing and her family sailed to the Massachusetts Bay Colony on the Thomas and Francis so they could lead spiritual and righteous lives.

 Like her brother, Lucy Downing was a well-educated Puritan who gave up a comfortable life in England for an uncertain future in a wilderness.
 She was 37, mother of seven children and married to a respected barrister.
 In England they had maids and a summer house in the country.

 They settled in Salem, built a farm and had more children.
 Emanuel represented the town in the Legislature and made frequent trips back to England.

-Son George graduated from Harvard in 1642, returned to England, made a fortune, became Sir George Downing and built a street in London where the prime minister lives.
+Son George graduated from Harvard in 1642, returned to England and made a fortune.
+He became Sir George Downing and built a street in London where the prime minister now lives.

 Who Gets Credit for Founding Harvard?

 Whether Lucy Downing’s earnest plea to her brother…for a school in which to educate her son, prompted him, or hurried his attention thus early to act in this direction, we cannot now tell.
 It is as the history says, ‘certainly a remarkable coincidence.’